-The first area of this invention disclosure covers the three ${40}$ SWMS key subsystems.
+The first area of this invention disclosure covers the three SWMS key subsystems.
 They are:

-1. Satellite Engines (SEs): The basic function of an SE is to reflect solar energy or to transform solar energy into another form of energy before discharging it to a specified location.
-Each SE is a specially designed earth satellite.
+1. Satellite Engines (SEs)

+The basic function of an SE is to reflect solar energy or to transform solar energy into another form of energy before discharging it to a specified location.
+Each SE is a specially In contrast to much of the prior art, this invention employs 40 designed earth satellite.
 In a mature SWMS, many millions of SEs will be operating in a coordinated manner.
 As a minimum capability, each SE will be designed to reflect solar energy and simultaneously convert solar energy into electricity via solar cells.
-Advanced SE models will be capable of transforming solar energy into energy beams of different frequencies before discharging them.
+Advanced SE models will be tool.
+For example, SWMS can simultaneously bring rain to 45 capable of transforming solar energy into energy beams of different frequencies before discharging them.
 These advanced SEs can simultaneously discharge solar energy, frequency agile and intensity agile MMW (millimeter wave) or RF or microwave pulse trains, infrared radiations, laser light and incandescent light as the mission may require.
 All physical characteristics of each energy beam (solar or otherwise) are adaptively estimated by Ground Control Stations (GCSs).
 GCS also estimates each energy beam's guidance by defining its desired aim point trajectory.
-The criteria used to select and to guide each energy beam are based on an estimated specific thermodynamic change taking place in a specific air mass that satisfies some required weather condition changes.
+The tem (SWMS).
+A fully developed SWMS has the potential to 55 criteria used to select and to guide each energy beam are based on an estimated specific thermodynamic change taking place in a specific air mass that satisfies some required weather condition changes.

 Each SE will have gimbals panels (i.e., panels mounted on gimbals) on its outer surfaces.
 Each gimbals panel has a reflector on one side and solar cells on the other side.
 Also, gimbals-mounted antennae and lamps are attached to the SE structure frame.
 The SE controls the direction of each energy beam by controlling each panel's two gimbals orientations with respect to the SE structure frame.
-By using flywheels (or other methods), each SE also controls its structure frame 5 orientation with respect to inertial space.
+By using flywheels (or other methods), each SE also controls its structure frame orientation with respect to inertial space.

 A minimum SWMS configuration requires that all SEs be placed in two non-coplanar orbits.
 These orbits are slightly inclined with respect to each other.
 One orbit will always be higher than the other orbit.
-Each SE structure frame will 10 maintain an average angular rate of one revolution per year with respect to inertial space.
+Each SE structure frame will maintain an average angular rate of one revolution per year with respect to inertial space.
 During each orbit around the earth an SE will experience two different operating modes, depending on whether the SE is inside or outside earth's shadow.
-These modes are described below: 15
+These modes are described below:

 When SEs are outside earth's shadow, SEs in the higher orbit will rotate their solar cell panels (on one SE side) facing the general direction of the sun.
 At the same time SEs will rotate their reflector panels (on the other side of the SE) facing away from the sun.
-SEs in the lower orbits will have 20 their reflector panels (on one SE side) facing the general direction of the sun and their solar cell panels (on the other side of the SE) facing away from the sun.
-This arrangement allows the solar rays first reflecting from the lower orbit SEs' reflectors to the reflectors on the higher orbit SEs, before 25 finally re-reflecting these solar rays to earth (in FIG. 3 see incoming solar rays 3a, rays 3b reflected from the lower orbit to the higher orbit, and rays 3c reflected from the higher orbit into the earth's atmosphere).
+SEs in the lower orbits will have their reflector panels (on one SE side) facing the general direction of the sun and their solar cell panels (on the other side of the SE) facing away from the sun.
+This arrangement allows the solar rays first reflecting from the lower orbit SEs' reflectors to the reflectors on the higher orbit SEs, before finally re-reflecting these solar rays to earth (in FIG. 3 see incoming solar rays 3a, rays 3b reflected from the lower orbit to the higher orbit, and rays 3c reflected from the higher orbit into the earth's atmosphere).